CUUATS/lrtp/content/overview/historical/Historical Review.md

 transportation network to improve street network irregularities, completed the first comprehensive plan.

-## Preview Long Range Transportation Planning
+## Previous Long Range Transportation Planning
 ### 1960-1970 LRTPs
 In 1960, Harland Bartholomew and Associates prepared “A Major Street and Highway Plan for the Champaign-Urbana Urban Area” for the State of Illinois Division of